 Accessory buildings used primarily for storage which does not exceed twenty feet (20’) in height.

-Cul-de-sacs shall be no longer than five hundred feet from the center of the turnaround to the centerline of the last intersecting street which is not a cul-de-sac.
-All cul-de-sacs shall have a minimum curb radius of fifty feet, a minimum right-of-way radius of sixty feet, and be connected to the street right-of-way by a reverse curve of a seventy-five-foot radius.
+Cul-de-sacs shall be no longer than five hundred feet (500’) from the center of the turnaround to the centerline of the last intersecting street which is not a cul-de-sac.
+All cul-de-sacs shall have a minimum curb radius of fifty feet (50’), a minimum right-of-way radius of sixty feet (60’), and be connected to the street right-of-way by a reverse curve of a seventy-five-foot (75’) radius.S

 17.28.020: R-3 RESIDENTIAL DISTRICT MINIMUM LOT AREA: